 Hermit crab shells can be bought from pet stores, craft stores, and online retailers.
-You can even forage for shells at the beach, but they must be cleaned first.
+Alternatively, you can forage for shells on the beach, but they must be cleaned first.

-No matter where you get shells, they must be free from cracks, fractures, holes, and jagged edges.
-Hermit crabs can modify their shells if necessary, but do your utmost to give them healthy ones.
+No matter where you get shells, they must be free from cracks, holes, and jagged edges.
+Hermit crabs can modify their shells if necessary, but try to give them healthy and robust selections.

-As hermit crabs grow, they need shells 3/8 – 1/2 an inch wider at the opening than their existing shell.
-To measure the current shell, lay a ruler across the widest point of the shell’s opening.
+As hermit crabs grow, they need shells ¼ an inch wider at the opening than their existing shell.
+To measure the current shell, lay a ruler across the widest point of the opening.

-Hermit crabs are selective about new shells, so offer 3-5 each.
-The shells should never be painted because it’s toxic.
+Hermit crabs are selective about new shells, so offer 3 to 5 each.
+The shells should never be painted.
 The best option is natural sea snails, which are roomy and afford protection from falls.

 How To Measure Hermit Crab Shells

 Hermit crabs don’t grow shells.
 Instead, they recycle empty gastropod shells and turn them into homes.
-So, hermies need to trade in their shells for bigger shells as they grow.
+Hermies need to trade in their shells for bigger shells as they grow.

-You’ll need to measure the shells to ensure they’re big enough to accommodate a hermit crab.
+You must measure the shells to ensure they’re big enough to accommodate the hermit crab.